Updated January 15, 2025

-Step 1 – Understand your finances – create a budget
+Step 1 – Understand Your Finances – Create a Budget

 Your first step is to understand your finances and create a budget.
 How much are you spending on rent or your mortgage?
 How much are you spending on your car payments?
 What are monthly necessities?
+What is your net monthly income?

 We start there.
 Once you’ve documented your necessities, find out how much you spend on non-essentials.
 What are your streaming subscription costs?
 How much do you spend on eating out?
 What’s your overall entertainment budget?